9QIX/HTB-SOCAnalystPrerequisites/IV. Introduction to Windows Command Line/III. PowerShell/VIII. Working with the Windows Event Log.md

 C:\htb> wevtutil qe Security /c:5 /rd:true /f:text
 ```

-We can also export events from a specific log for offline processing using the `epl` parameter:
+We can also export events from a specific log for offline processing:

 ```
 C:\htb> wevtutil epl System C:\system_export.evtx
 ```

-## Interacting with the Windows Event Log - PowerShell
+### Interacting with the Windows Event Log - PowerShell

-We can also interact with Windows Event Logs using the `Get-WinEvent` PowerShell cmdlet.
+Similarly, we can interact with Windows Event Logs using the `Get-WinEvent` PowerShell cmdlet.
 Like with the `wevtutil` examples, some commands require local admin-level access.

 To list all logs on the computer, giving us the number of records in each log: